Cisco Nexus Hyperfabric - Subscription

 Cisco Nexus Hyperfabric subscriptions come with embedded support contracts.
 Subscriptions allow entitled device owners to access Cisco Technical Support for software and hardware related issues.

-Ordering and claiming subscriptions
+Order and claim subscriptions

 After purchasing a subscription, you will receive an email with the subscription key or subscription ID.
 The email is sent to the mandatory email contact details provided in the Bill To section of your order.